 Moving to Europe in 2015 to contest on the world karting stage, provided Marcus the opportunity to show his true potential.
 Where the Kiwi competed against the crop of young racing talent with world-renowned karting team Tony Kart.

-With confidence and talent on his side, Marcus further proved himself 2016, finishing 9th in the German Senior Kart Championship and earning the accolade of one of the best rookies in the CIK-FIA European and World Championships.
-His performance marking him as one of Motorsport.com's most exciting karting talents of 2016.
+With confidence and talent on his side, his on-track performances earned the accolade of one of the best rookies in the CIK-FIA European and World Championships.
+Further marking him as one of Motorsport.com's most exciting karting talents of 2016.

 Teaming up with Prema Powerteam, 2017 saw Marcus crowned Italian F4 Champion, following an unbeatable campaign of 5 wins, 13 podium appearances and 6 pole positions.
 In a sensational dual campaign, the young Ferrari driver also earned vice-champion in the German F4 series.